dmotte/docker-portmap-server/README.md

 rm -r hostkeys/etc
 ```

-This will create a folder named :file_folder: `hostkeys` containing your OpenSSH server host keys.
-If you omit this step, the startup script will generate them internally, but they will be different each time and of course container startup will also be a little slower.
+This creates a folder named :file_folder: `hostkeys` which has to be mounted to `/ssh-host-keys` inside the container.
+If you omit this step, the startup script will generate the host keys internally and try to copy them to `/ssh-host-keys`.

 Then you'll have to generate an **SSH key pair** for each client: